opnfv/nfvbench/docs/testing/user/userguide/readme.rst

 Multi-chaining is currently limited to 1 compute node (PVP or PVVP intra-node) or 2 compute nodes (for PVVP inter-node).
 The 2 edge interfaces for all service chains will share the same 2 networks.
+The total traffic will be split equally across all chains.

 SR-IOV
 ^^^^^^